 When I later researched the science of taste perception, I also learned that eating with your hands can improve the taste of your food.
 It may even be healthier.

-- Can You Get More Out of Your Food by Eating With Your Hands?
+- Post: Can You Get More Out of Your Food by Eating With Your Hands?

-- The Science, Folklore, and Joy of Eating With One’s Hands
+- Article: The Science, Folklore, and Joy of Eating With One’s Hands

 ✓ Women: Try a different way to wipe.

 Kim’s mom had to figure out how to use toilet paper on her own when she moved to Canada from Japan.
 So whatever she taught Kim was probably not the best practice.
 Kim researched and rethought her wiping technique and hasn’t wiped the same way since.

 ✓ Men: Sit down to pee.